packit/packit.dev/content/docs/Configuration/examples.md

 {{< /details >}}

 {{< details title="Tag cloud resources in Testing Farm" >}}
-Tag cloud resources in Testing Farm to a specific team or project.
+Tag cloud resources in Testing Farm to a specific Red Hat team or a project.
+If you are not a Red Hat employee, this section is not relevant for you.
 Make sure to update `sst_change_me` to your RHEL SST name or name of the project.
 If not set, cloud costs are reported against `Packit Service`.
 The `BusinessUnit` key name is required, please